-If you are planning to meet with anyone for supervision who has not been approved through the Internship Preparation Tasks process, talk with your NU internship coordinator to determine an appropriate solution.
+If you are planning to meet with anyone for supervision who has not been approved through the Internship Preparation Tasks process, talk with your NU Internship Coordinator to determine an appropriate solution.
 Alternative arrangements must be made in advance or the hours for that week may not be counted to meet the internship requirements.

 If you're with a supervisor who has been approved, and that supervisor will be unavailable for more than two weeks, that supervisor needs to provide you with information for a colleague who can be available for weekly consultation.
-The new supervisor also needs to be approved by NU.
+The new supervisor also needs to be approved by NU, and that approval needs to be documented in Supervision Assist.